Area of Scholarly Concentration

 After their first year, MD students complete a highly mentored independent research project that culminates with the writing of a thesis as part of the Area of Scholarly Concentration (AOSC) requirement.
 Areas of investigation include clinical investigation, translational medicine, global health, community and family health, medical humanities and the medical social sciences.
 These investigations enhance the student’s ability to identify and solve problems, encourage critical thinking and develop mentored relationships with Northwestern University and Feinberg faculty members.

-Students who wish to pursue a global health AOSC project may be eligible for funding via the Global Health Initiative.
+Students who wish to pursue a global health AOSC project may be eligible for funding through the Havey Institute for Global Health.
 These students can take one of two paths for their project:

 - Identify an independent AOSC project during four weeks of the nine-week summer break and conduct investigations on Northwestern’s Chicago campus.
 Pending approval by both their AOSC mentor and adviser, a student may apply to participate in a four-week clinical rotation at one of our global partners after the AOSC requirement is met.
 It is important to note that AOSC is a graduation requirement, but a global health rotation is an elective.